snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_shipments.md

 > [!NOTE]
 >
 > You can only allocate shipments that are in a `{state}` of either _unallocated_ or _allocation_failed_.
-If you attempt to allocate a shipment that is not in one of those states, PRO returns an error.
+If you attempt to allocate a shipment that is not in one of those states, then PRO returns an error.

 To allocate shipments in PRO, you'll need to call one of PRO's allocation endpoints. <!-- can specify a carrier service or service group to allocate to, allocate based on a quote you received, or have PRO select the cheapest eligible carrier service for you.
 You can also use custom filters to narrow down the pool of available services on a per-shipment basis.--> PRO uses pre-defined allocation rules to ensure that your shipment is allocated to a suitable carrier service.